 To take a variation on the above example I recently represented, upon a ‘Guilty’ plea, a man caught speeding at over 110 mph.
 He was banned for 28 days.
 As soon as we were out of earshot of the magistrates he made clear to me in emphatic terms that he regarded the sentence as a ‘result’ (he was thrilled that the ban was short enough to allow him to keep his job when he had justifiably expected a markedly longer ban).

 What Does Success Look Like?

-If ‘success’ is gauged, in such cases, by the crude measure of avoidance of a ban then his case would have had to have been registered as a ‘failure’ in any league table.
+If ‘success’ is gauged, in such cases, by the crude measure of avoidance of a ban then his case should be registered as a ‘failure’ in any league table.
 Yet, it was clearly a marked ‘success’ from his perspective (after all, the client’s is the only perspective that matters).

-There are endless examples of cases resulting in bans but which the clients regard as ‘successes’ (such as another of my clients caught speeding at 97 mph in a 50 mph limit who received only a
+There are endless examples of cases resulting in bans but which the clients regard as ‘successes’ (my client caught speeding at 97 mph in a 50 mph limit who received only a

 Contested hearings have even more variables than ‘guilty’ pleas (too many to summarise in a short article of this type).
 Consequently, they are even less suitable for measurement in any kind of ‘success’ table.